-IoRs are responsible for ensuring timely submission of continuing review requests to IRBs/ECs so that no lapse in approval occurs for ongoing studies.
-The CTU PI is responsible for ensuring that the IoR fulfills this responsibility.
+IoRs are responsible for ensuring timely submission of continuing review requests to IRBs/ECs, including the sIRB if applicable, so that no lapse in approval occurs for ongoing studies.
+The Clinical Trials Unit Principal Investigator is responsible for ensuring that the IoR fulfills this responsibility.
 As specified in the DAIDS Protocol Registration Manual, if a lapse occurs, the research at the site must stop, unless the IRB/EC finds that it is in the best interest of individual participants to continue participating in the research interventions or interaction.
 Enrollment of new participants cannot occur after the expiration of IRB/EC approval(s).
 Sites should contact their appropriate institute representative and/or institute program officer when there is any lapse and for additional guidance and information.
 Sites should submit IRB/EC lapse documentation (i.e., the site's documentation of the lapse to the IRB/EC and the IRB's/EC's response) to DAIDS PRO.